SangChan/tensordojo/README.md

 # in synology docker env

-pull docker image from docker hub but need to build because cpu doesn't support AVX
+pull docker image from docker hub but need to build because celeron cpu doesn't support AVX

 ### build on synology it self